 The financial benefit is determined from the evidence gathered during the investigation.
-This takes account of costs avoided, operational savings and money obtained through the commission of the offence.
+This takes account of direct and indirect gains through money made through commission of the offence and avoided operational costs.

-The gravity component reflects the degree of harm or potential harm to the environment.
+The impact component reflects the severity of harm or risk of harm to the environment.
 Where there is no harm or risk of harm, the level of disruption to the regulatory system caused by the offence will be taken into account, for example failure to report data that we must in turn report to the European Commission or the failure to register with an appropriate producer responsibility scheme.